Daud Khan Panni: Post-Aurangzeb era

 The death of Aurangzeb in 1707 spawned a succession struggle, causing Daud Khan to leave the Carnatic for northern India.
 Along with Zulfiqar Khan, he allied with prince Azam Shah for the succession.
 Though Azam Shah was defeated, Daud Khan and Zulfiqar Khan continued to have successful careers under the victorious Bahadur Shah.
 Daud Khan played an important role in consolidating Bahadur Shah's kingship in 1709.
 That year, Bahadur Shah marched on his brother Kam Bakhsh, who claimed independent rule in the Deccan.
 Daud Khan and his subordinates brought the battle to a close when they captured the wounded Kam Bakhsh, by encircling him and his elephant.

-Following Kam Bakhsh's defeat and death, governorship of the Deccan was given to Zulfiqar Khan.
+Following Kam Bakhsh's defeat and death, the governorship of the Deccan was given to Zulfiqar Khan.
 Daud Khan consequently served as naib subahdar (deputy governor) from 1710.
 His mansab was raised to 7000.
 He was also made governor of the provinces Berar, Bijapur, and Aurangabad.
 With his appointment to the Deccan provinces, Daud Khan's activities shifted away from the Carnatic.
 During this time, the Mughal Deccan faced significant raids from Maratha armies, which Daud Khan combated to limited success.
 This caused Daud Khan to negotiate a pact with the Maratha ruler Shahuji, granting the latter the right to collect chauth and sardeshmukhi (Maratha taxes) in return for restoration of order.
 This was a definitive departure from the policies of Aurangzeb, and a handover of 35% of the Deccan's revenue.
 Historian Satish Chandra suggests that this pact had tacit imperial approval.
 Daud Khan continued to hold his deputy governorship during the brief reign of Bahadur Shah's successor, Jahandar Shah.

 In 1713, Farrukhsiyar ascended the Mughal throne, and Zulfiqar Khan was killed.
 Daud Khan was transferred the same year to the governorship of Gujarat.
 During his tenure, the provincial capital Ahmedabad saw a severe riot (dated 1714) involving the festival of Holi.
 Daud Khan sent troops to subdue it, and though the perpetrators were successfully imprisoned, they were later released by oppositional factions of the imperial court.
 In 1715, Farrukhsiyar appointed Sayyid Hussain Ali Khan, one of the Sayyid brothers and an integral power-broker of Delhi, to the governorship of the Deccan as a means of distancing him from court politics.
 Farrukhsiyar transferred Daud Khan to the governorship of Burhanpur province (Khandesh Subah) on 3 May 1715, and secretly instructed him to resist Hussain Ali Khan, offering the governorship of the Deccan as a reward if the latter was killed.
 The two confronted each other in battle near Burhanpur, with Husain Ali Khan's forces outnumbering those of Daud Khan.
 Daud Khan Panni was killed by a bullet on 6 September 1715.
 His body was paraded on an elephant.